Mariano Saldanha: Personal Collection

-Prof. Mariano Saldanha donated his large personal collection to the Xavier Centre for Historical Research Library.
+Saldanha donated his large personal collection to the Xavier Centre for Historical Research Library.

-The Thomas Stephens Konknni Kendr, adjacent to the Xavier Centre of Historical Research at Alto Porvorim, Goa, possesses a manuscript copy of the Khristapurana by Thomas Stephens in Roman script, with the name "M.C.
+The Thomas Stephens Konknni Kendr, adjacent to the Xavier Centre of Historical Research at Alto Porvorim, Goa, possesses a manuscript copy of the Krista Purana by Thomas Stephens in Roman script, with the name "M.C.
 Saldanha" in pencil on one of the first pages, and also on the spine of the leather binding.
 Besides, the volume bears a stamp indicating that it was bound in Kodialbail, Mangalore.
 It is known that J.L.
 Saldanha, who produced the 1907 edition of the Khristapurana, had borrowed a manuscript copy of the Khristapurana from a Mr. Marian Saldanha, whom he describes as "an enthusiast of Purannic literature."
 However, more work will have to be done before the TSKK copy can be identified as having come from the collection of Mariano Saldanha.
 Unfortunately, the TSKK has not kept records of provenance.